1. Understanding GIS

 Part 1.

 Note: If you are working on your own machine, you will need to install the understandinggis Python environment before completing this practical.
 The instructions for this can be found here.
+However, this takes some time, so please do not use your class time to do this.
+Use a lab machine for now, and then you can install the environment after class.

-Python Logo
+Introducing Python

 Python is a programming language that is named after the classic British comedy troupe Monty Python.
-It is what we would describe as a high level programming language, which means that it is typically less complicated and a bit more user friendly than more low level languages such as C, C++ or Java.
-The general rule is that high level languages make it quicker and easier to write code, but at the expense of those programs being slightly slower when they execute.
+It is what we would describe as a high level programming language, which means that it is typically less complicated and a bit more user friendly than more lower level languages such as C, C++ or Java.
+The general rule is that high level languages make it quicker and easier to write code, but often at the expense of those programs being slightly slower when they execute.

 Here is an overview of the main libraries that we will be using:

-Library Purpose
+| Library | Purpose |

-rasterio Read and Write Raster data (GeoTiffs)
+Read and Write Raster data |

-math&numpy Various mathematical functions
+Various mathematical functions and random number generators |

 Don’t panic if anything in that table doesn’t make sense to you yet, it will do soon!
 Each library will be introduced to you at the time you start to use it, so there is no need to memorise this list, it is just a good illustration of the sort of tools that we have available to us in this course.